Tragic Story Of Partition

 1942

-Kripps Mission offered conditional and partial Independence with minority having "veto" for saying "NO".
+Kripps Mission offered conditional and partial Independence with the minority having a "veto" for saying "NO".
 It failed.
-British-Muslim league and communist axis established.
+British-Muslim League and the communist axis were established.
 (164)

 1943